RoadieHQ/marketing-site/content/docs/integrations/firehydrant/index.md

 https://<tenant-name>.roadie.so/administration/settings/secrets
 ```

-This page describes how to create and set up the FireHydrant Personal Access (API) token.
+This page describes how to create and set up the FireHydrant Bot token.

 ## Steps

 ### Step 1: Create an API token

-Start by visiting the [account settings page in FireHydrant](https://app.firehydrant.io/organizations/bots).
+Start by visiting the [account settings page in FireHydrant]( https://app.firehydrant.io/organizations/bots).

 Click on the "Create bot user" button and you should see the following screen.